bregman-arie/infraform/README.md

 ## Usage

-To create a container with neutron project and run unit tests, run the following command:
+To run a container with neutron project and run unit tests, run the following command:

-    infraform --project neutron --version 15 --tester unit
+    infraform --project neutron --version 15 --tester py27

+To run a container with nova from git, run the following command:

+    infraform --project nova --tester py27 --git opendev.org/openstack

 To run neutron pep8 tests on master using docker, run the following command: